The sound your vehicle's engine makes could reflect its health. A growl can be awesome, especially if you have a high-performance car.

-However, if your family SUVs roars like a Dodge Challenger, then it can be a different story; this is why it’s important to listen to your engine regularly.
+However, if your family SUV roars like a Dodge Challenger, then it can be a different story.
+This is why it's important to listen to your engine regularly.

 Get to know your car

 Listening regularly will help you gain a familiarity with your vehicle.
 It will also help you identify changes that might occur, which, if caught early enough, could prevent larger issues from happening.

 For the engine, you'll want to conduct several tests.

 The first is to see how your vehicle sounds when you turn the ignition key.
 The best way to do this is to have the hood open while someone else starts the vehicle so you can be close by to inspect sounds.

 If you notice a high-pitch whining, clicking noise, or something else that might seem off, it's a good idea to take your vehicle in for an inspection.